Upper Gastrointestinal Endoscopy

 - Collect tissue

-samples (biopsy) for examination in the laboratory.
+samples (biopsy) to be looked at in the lab.

-- Remove growths
+- Remove growths (polyps)

 - Remove foreign objects that have been

 Before having an upper

 - Are allergic to any medicines, including